isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 </div>
 <p>By making thoughtful decisions now, you can safeguard their financial
 stability, emotional well-being, and future.
-Let your care and foresight shape a secure foundation for the people you hold dear.</p>
-<h3>Take action today with these tools.</h3>
+Let your care and foresight shape a secure foundation for the people you hold dear.
+Take action today with these tools.</p>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
 <p><strong>Purpose:</strong> Appoint trusted persons to make decisions on
 your behalf in the event that you lose mental capacity.</p>